-Inviting others to access your Bytesafe account and registries is easy.
+Inviting others to access your Bytesafe workspace and registries is easy.

-Team Members section of the Bytesafe console let’s you invite others by email.
+Team Members section of Bytesafe let’s you invite others by email.
 Recipients will receive an invite link that lets them create a user with access to the same registries as the inviter.

-Team members section is only available for account admin users.
-By default, the user that created the account is set as admin.
+Team members section is only available for workspace admin users.
+By default, the user that created the workspace is set as admin.

-The team members page also keeps track of pending invites, has the option to resend invites as well as the option to disable user access to the account.
+The team members page also keeps track of pending invites, has the option to resend invites as well as the option to disable user access to the workspace.